Weka: Breeding and Nesting

 The breeding season varies, but when food is plentiful, weka can raise up to four broods throughout the whole year.
 Nests are made on the ground under the cover of thick vegetation, and built by making grass (or similar material) into a bowl to hold about four eggs.
+The eggs have mean dimensions of 57.7 x 39.9 mm.
 On average, female weka lay three creamy or pinkish eggs blotched with brown and mauve.
 Both sexes incubate.
 The chicks hatch after a month, and are fed by both parents until fully grown between six and ten weeks.

 Conservation status

 Weka are classed as a vulnerable species.
 The Department of Conservation's weka recovery plan, approved in 1999, aims to improve the conservation status of threatened weka, clarify the status of data deficient weka, maintain the non-threatened status of other weka, and eventually restore all weka to their traditional ranges as a significant component of the ecosystems.

 Weka are problematic in conservation; some subspecies are threatened, but have been a problem to other threatened wildlife on offshore islands, especially when introduced to an island that they would not naturally inhabit.
 Weka are unable to withstand the current pressures faced in both the North Island and South Island.
 However, they can be very productive in good conditions and high food availability.
 Year-round breeding has been recorded at several sites with up to 14 young produced in a year.
 Weka populations can persist in highly modified habitats, but they have disappeared from huge areas of their former range, suggesting that they can adapt to a wide range of conditions but are particularly vulnerable to threats.